 · Providing information on school processes and service options.

 · Highlighting service gaps within the community and working with community partners/agencies to fill these gaps.

 The work of City Connects is subject to regular review and the entire pilot programme continues to be evaluated on an ongoing basis.
 Here are a few facts and figures to date:

 ✓There are currently 5 City Connects Coordinators working with 1,760 pupils across the 10 Primary schools in the NEIC.

-✓The majority of the children flagged for an Individual Student Review already have a Student Support File opening their school.
+✓The majority of the children flagged for an Individual Student Review already have a Student Support File open in their school.
 This is the class teacher’s way of identifying needs, setting targets and tracking progress and this approach is widely used across Irish schools.

-✓A pupil interest survey was carried out by City Connects Coordinators every year where they seek the views pupils from Junior Infants to 6th Class.
-The survey carried out in December 2020 included the views of over1,600 and captured a range of interests with the most popular areas being Swimming, Cookery, Lego, Arts and Crafts, Coding and Football.
+✓A pupil interest survey is carried out by City Connects Coordinators every year where they seek the views pupils from Junior Infants to 6th Class.
+The survey carried out in December 2020 included the views of over1,600 and captured a range of pupils interests with the most popular areas being Swimming, Cookery, Lego, Arts and Crafts, Coding and Football.
 The results of this survey have already been used by a number of schools and community groups/agencies in the NEIC to provide new activities for children that respond to their areas of interest.

 ✓There are currently 89 Community Partners in the NEIC offering 129 programmes to children and families.
 These programmes and services range in intensity from Enrichment/Prevention to Early Intervention to Intensive/Crisis Intervention.

 Parents should feel free to ask school staff about the exciting NEIC City Connects Pilot Project operating in the named schools and coordinators would welcome parental input and queries.